Random Thoughts & Pictures

 Star Trek may not have been the first pin I ever played, but it is the one I remember.
 There is no other pinball title of which I have specific childhood memories.

 I spent my winters growing up at a long-extinct ski area called Hahn Mountain in the northern tip of Berks County, Pennsylvania.
 Both my parents were ski instructors so I spent a lot of time there.
 It was at Hahn Mountain that I discovered Star Trek.
 I liked pinball when I was a kid.
 But I wasn't very good at it.
 My typical game would last about 20 seconds.
 And I often was not willing to part with 25 cents.
 At my young age, back in the early 1980s, a quarter still seemed like a lot of money.
 But I must not have had anything better to do with my allowance during the winter because I played Star Trek regularly.
 I know my allowance at the time was $2/week because I remember being able to play Star Trek eight times (plus, hopefully, a few replays and matches).
 I remember the game was three balls for a quarter.
 Most of all I remember the "Time Warp" shot back to the shooter lane.
 That shot was as rewarding and exciting as earning an extra ball.
 I don't remember having any particular grasp of the game rules.
 Maybe I wasn't even aware that pinball machines had rules.
 But after some practice I was able to keep my balls in play long enough to earn replays with some regularity.
 All this happened during the new craze of arcade video games.
 I remember that Star Trek shared space with two video games.
 One was Asteroids.
-The other was probably Pac-Man.
+The other was Space Invaders.
+Or was it Pac-Man?
+Maybe Pac-Man replaced Space Invaders.
 But I always found video games were about as much fun as tossing quarters in the trashcan.

 I skied Hahn Mountain from when I was about four years old in 1973 until around 1984 when the ski area closed for good.
-Obviously Star Trek was not there before 1979, but in my memory, it always was.
+Obviously Star Trek was not there before 1979, but in my memory it always was.

 Star Trek had a high production run for its day.
 There should be a lot of them left out there.
 But it took a few years for me to track down a nice one.
 The first time I revisited Star Trek was at the 2005 Pinball Wizards Convention in Allentown.
 The game I saw looked nice and was for sale at a reasonable price.
 But it was several months prior to my decision to actually start collecting pinball machines.
 And I left Friday night before the machine was fully set up so I didn't even get to play.
 I kept my eyes open for the next two and a half years.
 But every machine I looked at was junk or the deal fell through.
 With this particular title the buyer can be competing against Trekkies as well as other Pinheads.